Cybersecurity

 Then we have a software-as-a-service backup, which protects the data that people handle on their cloud apps, as well as website backup, which restores all data from your website in the event of a breach.

-Last, but by no means least, the final component of a cybersecurity tech security stack is monitoring.
+Last, but by no means least, the final component of a cybersecurity stack is monitoring.

-Monitoring tools provide total visibility into your network and find vulnerabilities.
+Monitoring tools provide total visibility into your network and help you pinpoint vulnerabilities.

 These tools include vulnerability scanning, security information and event management (SIEM), and network detection and response (NDR).

-Vulnerability scanners use machine learning to automatically assess risks associated with functions and processes across your hybrid network—whether in the cloud or internally.
+Vulnerability scanners use machine learning to automatically assess risks associated with functions and processes across your hybrid network—whether on the cloud or on premise and hardwired.

 When vulnerabilities are detected, they are prioritized in terms of their threat level and patched to ensure safety.